 Honey bees bringing back yellow pollen, January 28, 2022

-The next morning, I gathered three pollen chunks from the hive.
-To capture any pollen accidentally dropped by honey bees, I had inserted a removable plastic board on the hive bottom (this arrangement is primarily employed for monitoring varroa mites).
+The next morning, I collected three pollen chunks from the hive.
+To capture any pollen accidentally dropped by the bees, I had inserted a removable plastic board on the hive bottom—a setup primarily used for monitoring Varroa mites.

 Observing bee pollen under microscope